tensorland/modelbox/website/docs/install.md

 ## Production Deployment Scenarios

-In production, we expect you to use databases that are hosted and operated to provide high availability.
+In production, it is expected that HA data storage services are used for metadata and metrics storage, and the ModelBox server is also run in a HA mode.

 ### Custom Installation in Datacenter

-Installation of the service in a datacenter is fairly straightforward if a database for storing metadata is already available.

-Change the configuration of the server to the appropriate databases first -

 ```